-We are happy to offer training lessons with Liz.
-All lessons are done in the 'Dog Cave' at our clinic and by appointment only.
+All training lessons are done in the "Dog Cave" at our clinic and by appointment only.
+For first time training clients we do require vaccine records when scheduling an appointment.
 Please contact us for more information.

 A Message From Liz

-"I have loved animals since I could walk.
+I have loved animals since I could walk.
 My family called me Dr. Doolittle.
-I loved them all - but dogs were different.
-It's almost like I could hear their thoughts - I could put myself behind their eyes and know how they felt.
+I loved them all - but dogs were different, It's almost like I could hear their thoughts - I could put myself behind their eyes and know how they felt.
 When I was 12 years old my mom said I could finally have a dog of my very own.
-We went to the pet shop and this little gray and white poodle mix eyed me and would not be still.
+We went to the pet shop and this little gray and while poodle mix eyed me and would not be still.
 She made sure I kept looking at her.
 Gigi was my best friend until she died when I was 21.
 She and I went everywhere together.
 I played dog show with her - brushing her for hours and parading her around.
 I even set up agility courses in the back yard with chairs and boards.
-(Agility wouldn't even be thought of for years!)
+(Agility wouldn't even be though of for years!)
 That dog would do anything for me and I would do anything for her.
 When she died, it broke my heart.
 I was a newlywed and my new husband, Jeff, couldn't stand the sadness so off we went to find me another friend.
 Her name was Kathleen and she was a 1 year old Sheltie.
-Kathleen introduced me to the real world of purebred dogs and dog shows.
+Kathleen introduced me to the real world or purebred dogs and dog shows.
 Initially I took her to obedience class because she was shy and needed socialization.
 I quickly became hooked and the rest is history.
-Since Kathleen, I have had another Sheltie (Gypsy), a Doberman Pinscher (Promise), 4 Belgian Tervurens (Torch, Wit, Sofi, and True), and 2 Border Collies (Key and Bones).
+Since Kathleen, I have had another Sheltie (Gypsy), a Doberman Pinscher (Promise), 5 Belgian Tervurens (Torch, Wit, Sofi, True, and Stevie), and 2 Border Collies (Key and Bones).
 Both my Shelties had obedience titles.
 Three of my Tervs have their breed championships, advanced obedience titles, and herding titles - my new addiction.
 The Border Collies are a result of my new passion - competition sheepherding.
 I have worked in the animal field since the early 1980's - helping people with their dogs.
 I started out in a boarding kennel and landed at Bear Creek Animal Clinic in 1988.
 In between dogs, dog training, and working at the clinic, I raised 2 children and now have 3 grandchildren.
 I'm proud to say they are all animal lovers!
 My oldest grandson, Orson, has the "Dr. Doolittle" gene.
 I recently obtained a puppy Border Collie, Cera, for him.
 We are embarking on their journey into dog training together and it's thrilling to me.
-For the last few years I have been teaching competition obedience also - finally taking the leap and doing it fulltime in 2013.
-I teach 2 classes and have multiple students I teach on an individual basis.
+For the last few years I have been teaching competition obedience also - finally taking the leap and doing it full time in 2013.
+I teach 2 classes and have multiple students I teach on an individual bases.
 I also continue to help the Bear Creek Animal Clinic family with their dogs.
 I love helping people learn how to communicate with their dogs so they can maximize the relationship.
 I want everyone to experience the joy I receive from my own dogs.